MoMI-G/MoMI-G/README.md

 ![workspace](public/images/workspace.png)

-When you select a genomic coordinate with the overall view, the region is inserted on the footer workspace and the top item of the workspace is the target of visualization as genome graphs.

-Each card is draggable.
-If you double-clicked each card of genomic coordinate, then the item moves to the top of the list.
-You can name the genomic region and you can also lock the region.
-Moreover, you can specify the genomic region or gene name on the card.
+After you select SVs using Feature Table or Circos Plot, the listed variants are stacked on Interval Card Deck at the bottom of the window.
+In Interval Card Deck, intervals are displayed as cards, and the interval of the top (leftmost) card of the deck is shown on SequenceTubeMap.
+Each card can be dragged, and the order of cards can be changed.
+If one double-clicks on a card, the card moves to the top of the deck.
+Also, a card can be locked to avoid unintended modification or disposal, and the gene name can be input with autocompletion for specifying the interval of a card.

 ### Visualize as genome graphs